Ajah Ogechukwu

-Wilson Ajah Ogechukwu (born 20 March 1972) is a Nigerian former footballer who is last known to have played as a striker for Gela.
+Wilson Ajah Ogechukwu (born 20 March 1972) is a Nigerian retired footballer who is last known to have played as a striker for Gela.

 Career

 In 1991, Ogechukwu signed for Dutch top flight side Roda JC, where he made 37 league appearances and scored 8 goals and said, "The coach doesn't say that much.
 It's always the players who are talking".
-On 8 May 1991, he debuted for Roda JC during a 0-2 loss to Fortuna Sittard.
-On 16 August 1991, Ogechukwu scored his first 2 goals for Roda JC during a 3-1 win over VVV.
+On 8 May 1991, he debuted for Roda JC during a 0–2 loss to Fortuna Sittard.
+On 16 August 1991, Ogechukwu scored his first 2 goals for Roda JC during a 3–1 win over VVV.
 In 1993, he signed for VVV in the Dutch second tier.
 After that, Ogechukwu returned to Dutch top flight club Roda JC.
 Before the second half of 1996–97, he signed for Gela in the Italian third tier.